BOARD OF DIRECTORS

 In 2022, Ingrid was named as part of the Massachusetts Lawyers Weekly (“MLW”) “Circle of Excellence" for its Top Women of Law event, having been previously named as one of MLW’s Top Women of Law in 2013.
 She was also named a Massachusetts Bar Foundation Life Fellow by its Board of Trustees in 2015.
 In 2008, the Asian Community Development Corporation presented Ingrid with its Excellence in Community Service Award.
 Ingrid graduated from Boston College (Phi Beta Kappa), summa cum laude, and Boston College Law School (Campbell Fellowship Recipient and White, Inker, Aronson Professional Achievement & Service Award).
 She is dedicated to expanding horizons, promoting diversity, empathy and connectivity, and is excited to serve on AWFH’s board to help advance efforts to improve the health and lives of Asian women in the community.
 Ingrid graduated from Boston College (Phi Beta Kappa), summa cum laude, and Boston College Law School (Campbell Fellowship Recipient and White, Inker, Aronson Professional Achievement & Service Award).
 She is dedicated to expanding horizons, promoting diversity, empathy and connectivity, and is excited to serve on AWFH’s board to help advance efforts to improve the health and lives of Asian women in the community. |

 BOARD CO-CHAIR, Adam Thomas, joined the AWFH board in February 2022.
-Adam has served as the Chief People Officer and Secretary at Synlogic since July 2017.
+Adam is currently serving as Chief People & Experience Officer at MOMA Therapeutics.
 In this role he is responsible for all human resource functions leading office operations and serving as Corporate Secretary.
-Adam has spent more than 20 years in human resources helping leading companies recruit and retain top talent.
-Prior to joining Synlogic, he served as Vice President and Head of Human Resources for Research and Development at Shire during a period when the company underwent major expansion, doubling the size of its research and development workforce in Massachusetts.
+Adam has spent more than 20 years in human resources helping lead companies recruit and retain top talent.
+Prior to joining MOMA Therapeutics, he served as the Chief People Officer and Secretary at Synlogic, he also served as Vice President and Head of Human Resources for Research and Development at Shire during a period when the company underwent major expansion, doubling the size of its research and development workforce in Massachusetts.
 Before joining Shire, Adam served as Head of Human Resources for Research, Development, and Engineering for S.C.
 Johnson and Company.
 Earlier in his career he served as director in various human resources functions at Pfizer.
 Adam holds an M.B.A. from Boston University, a Bachelor of Laws degree (LL.B.) from the University of Edinburgh and an M.A. in human resource management from the University of the West of England.
 Adam also serves on the Board of the Massachusetts Science & Technology Fair, a STEM-education focused non-profit.

 |